simoncrowe/ansible-raspberry-pi-dat/README.md

 ping: unknown host raspberrypi.local
 ```

-If you get this, your Pi might not reachable on your network or only by its IP
+If you get this, your pi might not reachable on your network or only by its IP
 address.
-If you have more than one Pi connected, you'll still need to find the
+If you have more than one pi connected, you'll still need to find the
-IP address of the Pi you want to set up.
+IP address of the pi you want to set up.

 <details>
-<summary>One way to see if your Pi is on your network is using nmap</summary>
+<summary>One way to see if your pi is on your network is using nmap</summary>

 If you don't have nmap installed, you should be able to get it via your
 system package manager.  e.g. `sudo apt install nmap`